Senjai/multitenancy/README.md

 I just noticed that your code here differs from code in previously.
 Some code is formatted with line numbers, some code like this is not.
 I personally prefer without line numbers, but just something I've noticed.

 ***

+## Page 166

+Originally @result wasn't an instance variable.
+I missed this when the test passed :P Worth noting the change?

+***